 More than an internship, the GET Immersion Experience (IE) is the intersection between learning and doing.
 A blend of coursework with an internship, students learn first hand about IT-enabled innovation, organizational dynamics, and effective communication - as well asthe specififc skills needed to succeed in their project assignments.
-Being an Immersion Experience Intern provides you with the chance to gain more real-world work experience than a typical internship because of its extended length, eight months.
+Being an Immersion Experience Intern provides you with the chance to gain more real-world work experience than a typical internship because of its extended length, six months.

 EuroTech and AsiaTech are separate study abroad seminars that explore organizations in Europe and Asia through the lens of Global Enterprise Technology.
 The innovative use of information technology is a key element of success in the global economy.
 How organizations use information technology to address global technology challenges will be explored.
 These courses provide the opportunity to see those technology-enabled solutions in action at some of the most successful organizations in the world.
 Students will have free time to explore each city on their own, as well as visit cultural attractions as a group